 The options left below will determine exactly what content gets imported.
 On the top of your main Joomla pages and posts of your CMS ( Content Management System ).
 Let us help you throughout this with an example here you can choose whether to import archived posts.
 Or not in your PC, or either just transfer them over: as the regularly published material is done.

 Below is the media option you will find a key feature which enables you to import your Joomla meta keywords.
 As the Do follow links (which may be advisable for Search Engine Optimization purposes).
 Which in short known as SEO.
+Where, search engine is a service which allows all internet user to search for any content, query, and product throughout the world wide web.
 And lastly an option to import your posts as the new pages on your WordPress site from your PC.

 Once you are all set to your WordPress site you can press on Save settings.
 Only if you want to preserve your choices for the second round.
 If you thereby run into any errors during the process onto which you are working.
 Then press on Start or Resume option.
 The import process will begin, thereafter watch the migration process.
 While unfolding in the log box below.